-When king penguins were first discovered by European explorers in the early 18th century they were thought to be the largest penguin species alive.
+When king penguins were first discovered by European explorers in the early 18th century, they were thought to be the largest penguin species alive.
 It was only in 1844 that George Robert Gray from the British Museum separated them from the even larger emperor penguin that had been seen for the first time during Captain Cook’s second voyage.

 King penguins are the second largest penguin.
 Males tend to be slightly larger than females.
 Their body mass changes throughout the breeding season.
 When the birds return to their colonies and start courting they weigh 10–15kg.
 By the end of the breeding season, they may weigh only 8–11kg.

 - A. patagonicus halli at the Kerguelen Islands, Crozet Island, Prince Edward Islands, Heard Island and McDonald Islands, and Macquarie Island.

 Distribution and abundance

-King penguins breed on many of the sub-Antarctic islands between 45° and 55°S. Occasionally king penguins are seen on the South Sandwich Island off the Antarctic Peninsula and a couple of new colonies appear to be establishing themselves in Patagonia.
-Individual colonies vary in size and some large colonies appear to have decreased.
-However, in recent decades the global population of king penguins appears to have stabilised at approximately 1.6 million breeding pairs.
+King penguins are occasionally seen on the South Sandwich Island off the Antarctic Peninsula and a couple of new colonies appear to be establishing in Patagonia.

 Conservation status: least concern

-During the 19th through to the early 20th centuries, following the decimation of the fur seal population, the sealing industry on sub-Antarctic islands turned to the exploitation of king penguins as a source of oil.
-Many populations were nearly exterminated through these activities.
-However, in the decades since the end of sealing, populations have been increasing at most breeding localities.
+During the 19th and early 20th centuries, the fur seal population was decimated by the sealing industry.
+Sealers on sub-Antarctic islands then turned to the exploitation of king penguins as a source of oil.
+Many king penguin populations were nearly wiped out by these activities.

 King penguins are highly gregarious, although the breeding adults remain separated from non-breeding birds.
-Fighting among birds in these colonies is rare.
+Fighting among birds in colonies is rare.

 Diet and feeding